MeterMonitor-io/metermonitor-io.github.io/esp32-setup.md

 }
 ```

 `name` and `picture.data` are required.
 Timestamp and RSSI are optional.

-This requires a custom ESPHome component or external script to base64-encode and publish the camera image.
+**Recommended solution: [MeterMonitor-esp](https://github.com/MeterMonitor-io/MeterMonitor-esp)** - it implements a very power-efficient MQTT option and provides a simple way to integrate with MeterMonitor.

 ---

+### Option B — Home Assistant Camera source (pull - capture on demand)

+1. Add the ESP32 to Home Assistant via the ESPHome integration
+2. In MeterMonitor, go to **Add watermeter → Source-Type "Home Assistant""**
+3. Set the camera entity ID (e.g. `camera.watermeter_camera`)
+4. Set a poll interval in minutes
+5. If you have a flash LED, set the flash entity ID and a delay of `~1000ms` (maybe longer for better results or bad connection)

+MeterMonitor will poll the camera, optionally trigger the flash, and process the image.

+### Option C - HTTP Polling (pull - capture on demand)

+MeterMonitor can poll an HTTP endpoint for images.
+This is useful if you have a custom camera setup or want to integrate with a different system.
+1. Go to **Add watermeter → Source-Type "HTTP""**
+2. Set the HTTP endpoint URL (e.g. `http://192.168.1.100/camera.jpg`)
+3. Set a poll interval in minutes
+4. Set your custom headers or body to send with the GET-request.

+MeterMonitor will poll the camera and process the image.

 ## Camera positioning

 - **Distance:** 15–25 cm from the meter face
 - **Angle:** As perpendicular as possible — avoid more than ~30° of tilt
 - **Entire display must be visible** including all digits
-- **Stable mount** — any movement between captures confuses the correction algorithm
+- **Stable mount** — movement between captures should be minimal

 ### Lens focus